pollination/pollination-docs/get-started/troubleshooting/rhino-plugin-errors/help-with-modeling-error-codes.md

 ### 000107

 **Degenerate Room Volume** - There is a Room in the model that effectively has zero volume from the perspective of the Model tolerance.
 This can happen when all of the Faces of a Room are coplanar with one another, effectively making a "sliver" Room.
 It is a common side-effect of aligning small rooms to an axis in plan.
 Often, the best fix for this case is to simply delete the degenerate Room from the model.

+### 000108

+**Colliding Room Volumes** - There are two Rooms in the Model with volumes that collide with one another such that each Room geometry extends into the other.
+While this will not cause a simulation failure for either EnergyPlus or Radiance, it may cause a failure to translate to IES-VE, eQuest, or IDA-ICE (or it will result in warnings when the model is opened in these programs).
+It's also generally considered poor modeling in the EnergyPlus documentation, even though it does not cause the simulation to stop.

+The issue can often be corrected by using the [PO\_AlignInPlan](../../../rhino-plugin/pollination-commands/po\_aligninplan.md) command or the [PO\_AlignToRoom](../../../rhino-plugin/pollination-commands/po\_aligntoroom.md) command in the Rhino plugin.
+In the Revit plugin, checking room bounding elements or using alignment lines can usually correct the issue.

 ### 000201